Opinion | Biden’s surprisingly successful first two weeks

 Biden’s initial two weeks have been one of the best-scripted political rollouts I can remember.
 Politicians often talk about messaging — contrived events such as Trump’s “infrastructure week” — but Biden’s team actually set a political agenda and hammered it home, day after day.
 It’s a startlingly simple set of priorities — get the country vaccinated; fix the economy — and though Biden’s deputies talk other policy initiatives, the centerline remains clear.

 Two people have seemed to play especially prominent roles in these first two weeks — one conspicuous, the other mostly hidden.
 The one we see is Jen Psaki.
 Like Biden, she has the gift of following a string of the worst press secretaries in modern history.
-After her predecessors, it’s a relief just to have someone at the podium who isn’t telling obvious lies.
+After her predecessors, it’s a relief just to have someone at the lectern who isn’t telling obvious lies.

 But Psaki is doing better than that.
 She’s knowledgeable about policy, when she doesn’t know something she admits it, and she doesn’t treat reporters with contempt.